Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/title-bars.md

 ## Background color

 To change the appearance of a title bar, use our [background utilities]({{<docsref "/utilities/background">}}).
-Orange branded background utilities are `.bg-dark`, `.bg-white` and `.bg-supporting-*`.'

-Title bars can be displayed with black or white backgrounds.
-When using black or white backgrounds, illustrations can be included as an option, but it's not necessary.
+Title bars can be displayed with black, white or supporting backgrounds.
+Illustrations can be included as an option, but aren't necessary.
-Supporting colors can also be used as the background color for title bars, but not the supporting light and dark tint colors.
-When using one of the supporting colors, illustrations must be used.

 The image should not overlap on title and the title shouldn't wrap.
-If this happens, please **transform your title bar** into a white/black one without any image.
+If this happens, please **transform your title bar** into one without any image.

 {{< example class="p-0">}}
 <div class="bg-white title-bar">